pg2455/pg2455.github.io/_posts/2025-07-01-many-faces-single-llm.md

 bibliography: llm.bib
 ---

-We've come a long way—from single-task LLMs (like translation or classification) to general-purpose models capable of performing a wide range of tasks.
+We've come a long way, from single-task LLMs (like translation or classification) to general-purpose models capable of performing a wide range of tasks.
-Giving these models the ability to **call tools** has elevated them to the status of "agents"—systems with the apparent capacity to act on their environment.
+Giving these models the ability to **call tools** has elevated them to the status of "agents", systems with the apparent capacity to act on their environment.

 "AI agents" is now a term you hear everywhere.
-But the mental image people form when they hear "agent" can vary dramatically—some imagine superintelligent machines capable of transforming the society, while others imagine nefarious systems plotting to overthrow humanity.
+But the mental image people form when they hear "agent" can vary dramatically.
+Some imagine superintelligent machines capable of transforming the society, while others imagine nefarious systems plotting to overthrow humanity.

-Sometimes, I find myself so caught up in this narrative that I forget to zoom out and remember what's really going on under the hood—how these systems are actually constructed.
+Sometimes, I find myself so caught up in this narrative that I forget to zoom out and remember what's really going on under the hood: how these systems are actually constructed.

 This post is a reflection and a reminder: **what is behind these agents**.

 ## Enriching Context

-At the core, each "agent" is just a call to an LLM with a structured input—often referred to as a **prompt** or **context**.
+At the core, each "agent" is just a call to an LLM with a structured input, often referred to as a **prompt** or **context**.
 It typically consists of:

-* **Instructions** — How the LLM should behave or reason (“You are an expert physicist”).
+* **Instructions**: How the LLM should behave or reason (“You are an expert physicist”).
-* **Task** — The goal or problem to solve (“Explain the theory of relativity”).
+* **Task**: The goal or problem to solve (“Explain the theory of relativity”).
-* **Contextual Support** — Supporting information, such as examples, prior conversation turns, tool outputs, or formatting guidance.
+* **Contextual Support**: Supporting information, such as examples, prior conversation turns, tool outputs, or formatting guidance.

 Whether a task is handled by a single LLM or given to others, it's all about crafting the right context to elicit the best possible response.
 Even in multi-agent systems, where tasks are handed off, these "other agents" are often just the same LLM being prompted differently.

 ## Human-AI Collaboration: Who is the tool?

-Although I understood how LLMs work, I was so immersed in chatting with ChatGPT that I momentarily forgot it's just an LLM under the hood—reprocessing the same base input over and over, each time with a slightly richer context.
+Although I understood how LLMs work, I was so immersed in chatting with ChatGPT that I momentarily forgot it's just an LLM under the hood, reprocessing the same base input over and over, each time with a slightly richer context.

 Here's what that might look like in a simple session: